 Findings (#4) Functional parts of many good-performing architectures are structurally similar to each other and to elements of classical architectures.
-We show the top subgraphs in terms of the ratio of supports in Fig. 7, and an immediate insight is that the top frequent subgraphs representing the common traits across the entire good-performing region of the search space are highly overrepresented over the reference and non-diverse: almost all subgraphs can be characterised with skip connections forming residual links between one or both input nodes with an operation node, combined with different number and/or sizes of separable convolutions.
-In fact, we find that this ResNet-style residual link is present in 98.5% (2,815) of the top 2,859 architectures (as a comparison, if we sample randomly, only approximately half of the architectures are expected to contain this feature).
-With reference to Fig. 8, the residual links drive the importance of skip in Fig. 3.
-This suggests that skip connections do not just benefit optimisation of NAS supernets but also actively contribute to generalisation if they posit as residual connections.
-The propensity of certain NAS methods of collapsing into cells almost entirely consisting of skip is well-known with many possible explanations and remedies, but here we provide an alternative perspective independent of search methods: more fundamentally, skip is the only primitive whose exact position greatly impacts the performances in both positive and negative directions and thus it is more difficult for search methods learn such a relation precisely.
+We show the top subgraphs in terms of the ratio of supports in Fig. 7, and an immediate insight is that the top frequent subgraphs representing the common traits across the entire good-performing region of the search space are highly overrepresented over reference and non-diverse: almost all subgraphs can be characterised with skip connections forming residual links between one or both input nodes with an operation node, combined with different number and/or sizes of separable convolutions.
+In fact, we find that this ResNet-style residual link is present in 98.5% (or 2,815) of the 2,859 top architectures (as a comparison, if we sample randomly, only approximately half of the architectures are expected to contain this feature).
+In fact, with reference to Fig 8, the residual links drive the importance of skip in Fig 3 - this suggests skip connections do not just benefit optimisation of NAS supernets but also actively contribute to generalisation if they posit as residual connections.
+The propensity of certain NAS methods into collapsing into cells almost entirely consisting of skip is well-known with many possible explanations and remedies, but here we provide an alternative perspective independent of search methods: more fundamentally, skip is the only primitive whose exact position greatly impacts the performances in both positive and negative directions and thus it is more difficult for search methods learn such a relation precisely.

-Figure 8: skips are only useful when they form residual links: in0 and in1 denote the residual links formed with either inputs, others denote the skip connections not forming residual links and all is the overall distribution of OI of skip connections.
+Figure 8: skips are only use-ful when they form residual links: in0 and in1 denote the residual links formed with either inputs, others denote the skip connections not forming residual links and all is the overall distribution of OI of skip connections.

-The consensus in preferring the aforementioned pattern also extends beyond the training set of NB301: with reference to Fig. 9, we select some of the architectures produced by the most recent works that are not represented in the NB301 training set, and it is clear that despite the different
+The consensus in preferring the aforementioned pattern also extends beyond the training set of NB301: with reference to Fig 9, we select some of the architectures produced by the most recent works that are not represented in the NB301 training set, and it is clear that despite the different search strategies, functional parts of resulting architectures are all characterised by the this pattern of residual connections and separable convolutions, a combination already well-known and well-used

-(a) White et al. (2021) (b) Chen et al. (2021b)
+(a) White et al. (2021) (b) Chen et al. (2021b) (c) Li et al. (2021)